 Ten miles from the campground is Museum Village, a restored village from 1850.
 There you will see how Americans lived in the olden days, with demonstrations in making candles, soap, and brooms.
 You will visit an old pharmacy, general store, blacksmith shop, one room schoolhouse, stockade, and much more.
 There are many special events, such as Civil War battle re-enactments.

-2017 marks the 40th Anniversary Celebration of the New York Renaissance Faire, located in Tuxedo, New York.
+The New York Renaissance Faire, located in Tuxedo, New York, will be held from August 21 - October 3, 2021.
 The Faire is a rollicking romp through Elizabethan England, set within the Majestic Groves of the Sterling Forest.
 Where Fantasy Rules!
 Photo Credit: Deborah Grosmark

 The National Purple Heart Hall of Honor offers visitors an incredible journey through military history as well as reminders of human sacrifice and the cost of freedom.
 The 7500 square foot facility offers organized tours, events, and activities throughout the year that commemorate significant anniversaries or historic events related to the Purple Heart and its history.